- Submit final job announcements for composite advertisement

 Finally, remember to remind faculty returning from AP leave to submit AP leave report by September 1.

-Make available to tenured faculty those items that they will need to evaluate non-tenured faculty.
+Make available items to tenured faculty who will be evaluating non-tenured faculty.

 1) For non-tenured faculty not standing for tenure or reappointment: